terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 10. Click on the Optional fields tab and fill in the necessary fields.
 The fields are optional based on selection of one over the other.
 Those fields are

     a.
-For RHEL AI Image you need to provided image_url to COS or image_id if you manually created a RHEL AI custom image in the VPC.
+RHEL AI Image - provide image_url to COS (or) provide image_id if you manually created a RHEL AI custom image in the VPC.
 The image_url of COS should be of the format

     `cos://<region>/<bucket-name>/<image-object-name>`